Calling the Shots

 Sometimes it can be really hard to engage meaningfully with particular communities and ‘hard to reach’ demographics.
 Creative media such as film, photography and music can really help break down barriers and give people not only a voice but also skills they can develop over a lifetime.

 We have recently helped the University of Bristol engage successfully with eight different community groups as varied as single parents and Afro-Caribbean musicians as part of a million pound AHRC funded project.
-We helped Channel 4 connect with over 1000 16-25 year olds through our 4Talent work-related learning days, and we’re currently up-skilling 16-25 year olds and commissioning 72 short films for Arts Council England and Channel 4 through their Random Acts TV arts strand.
+We helped Channel 4 connect with over 1000 16-25 year olds through our 4Talent work-related learning days, and we’ve up-skillied 16-25 year olds and commissioned 72 short films for Arts Council England and Channel 4 through their Random Acts TV arts strand.